MathJSLab/mathjslab-calculator/help/en/eye.md

 Calling `eye` with no arguments is equivalent to calling it with an argument of 1.
 Any negative dimensions are treated as zero.
-These odd definitions are for compatibility with MATLAB.
+These odd definitions are for compatibility with MATLAB&reg;/Octave.

 See also: `ones`, `zeros`.